-Yara has not yet implemented the TCFD recommendations and is not systematically using climate scenarios, but is planning to report according to TCFD as of 2021.
+Yara is in the process of implementing the TCFD recommendations for its 2020 disclosures, and is planning to use climate scenarios from its 2021 disclosures.
 Scenario analysis is used to analyze how different future states can impact a business.
-Yara anticipate implementing scenario analysis within the next two years.
+Yara is in the process of implementing scenario analysis.
 In the context of climate risk, scenario stress testing is useful for analyzing some risks and timeframes.
 To prepare for transition risk and long term physical impacts, a range of scenarios from 2°C to 4°C should be considered.
 It is not necessary to conduct elaborate scenario testing to prepare for physical climate change over the next 10 years.